SteveBeeblebrox/deno/ext/console/README.md

 ## Provided ops

-Following ops are provided, which can be accessed through `Deno.ops`:
+Following ops are provided, which can be accessed through `system.ops`:

 - op_preview_entries